tonybony78/cse15l-lab-reports/wk-1-lab-report.md

 ![Image](https://cdn.discordapp.com/attachments/1064716019156930640/1064754488050733126/image.png)

 If you want to exit or end your terminal connection, just input "exit" or click the Ctrl + D keys.

+Congratulations!
+You have made it all the way here and I wish you the best of luck for the rest of your CS career.
+You will need it.